IU-PR/Capstone_project/content/docs/2024/LLTeam/week5.md

-Prioritize the feedback based on its impact and feasibility of implementation
+Prioritize the feedback based on its impact and feasibility of implementation First of all, our team prioritizes the functionality and usability of prototype over its design.
+Therefore, we decided to primarily fix all discovered severe bugs that prevented user from accomplishing target actions, such as registration or link creation.

-We decided to preoritize implementation of secondary features:
+After that, we plan to implement and refine the secondary features according to the following priorities:
-1) Link management UI
+1) Link management UI and backend support
-2) Refinement on redirections by a password
+2) Redirections with a password (refinement)

 For those who are willing to continue their projects after Capstone - discuss and refine the product roadmap